DamanHanzo/AccountsAtAGlance/README.md

 ## Development Branch

-At this project is building but not running as localhost.
+At this point, the project is building but not running as localhost.
 But I'll keep trying till I can get it to run :)

 Check master README for more information.